gaggle/gaggle/source/index.md

-Software quality is important, that's why I write code with an eye on testability and sustainability  to ensure my solutions are maintainable.
+Software quality is important, that's why I write code with an eye on testability to ensure my solutions are maintainable.
 My specialities are internal tools development and workflow optimisations, but I also love APIs, front-end, UX, video games, and good discussions.

 [Send me a mail](mailto:mail@jonlauridsen.com), ping me on [Twitter](https://twitter.com/jonlauridsen),